guimatheus92/Game-Recommendation-System/README.md

 - **21/04/2021**:
 	- Bug fixed when the user fill with only one name
+	- Bug fixed when the user deletes all games and keep one in profile
 - **19/04/2021**:
 	- Added the full name on the dropdown menu
 	- Changed the script to return the ML models variables instead of dump and load